eidsonator/BootstrapReportsBundle/README.md

 # Bootstrap Reports Bundle

+**Now works with Symfony2.x and Symfony3.x**

-A Symfony2.x bundle for managing and displaying nice looking, exportable reports from any data source, including SQL and MongoDB.
+A Symfony bundle for managing and displaying nice looking, exportable reports from any data source, including SQL and MongoDB.

 Major features include: